lingui/eslint-plugin/README.md

 #### ignore

-The `ignore` option specifies exceptions not to check for literal strings that match one of regexp paterns.
+The `ignore` option specifies exceptions not to check for literal strings that match one of regexp patterns.

 Examples of correct code for the `{ "ignore": ["rgba"] }` option: